 Laura comes to us with an eclectic history of working in various non-profits, and with a Masters degree in Pastoral Ministry.
 Rather than becoming a Woman of The Cloth, she now supports the good works of EFF by keeping the day to day things that the organization needs to keep running, including making sure that staff never runs out of coconut water.

-Jennifer Lynch is a senior staff attorney with the Electronic Frontier Foundation where she works to protect your privacy and civil liberties.
-She challenges the abuse of government surveillance technologies through the courts and works to promote privacy-protective laws in state and federal legislatures.
-She founded EFF's Street Level Surveillance Project, which informs advocates, defense attorneys, and decisionmakers about new police tools.
-She has written influential white papers on biometric data collection in immigrant communities and law enforcement use of face recognition.
-She speaks frequently at legal and technical conferences as well as to the general public on technologies like location tracking, biometrics, and algorithmic decisionmaking, and has testified on facial recognition before committees in the Senate and House of Representatives.
+As Surveillance Litigation Director, Jennifer Lynch leads EFF's legal work challenging government abuse of search and seizure technologies through the courts by filing lawsuits and amicus briefs in state and federal courts, including the U.S. Supreme Court, on important issues at the intersection of technology and privacy.
+Jennifer founded EFF's Street Level Surveillance Project, which informs advocates, defense attorneys, and decisionmakers about new police tools.
+In 2017, the First Amendment Coalition awarded her its Free Speech and Open Government Award for her work opening up public access to police surveillance records, and in 2019, the Daily Journal named her to its annual list of Top 100 Lawyers in California.
+Jennifer has written influential white papers on biometric data collection in immigrant communities and law enforcement use of face recognition.
+She speaks frequently at legal and technical conferences as well as to the general public on technologies like location tracking, biometrics, algorithmic decisionmaking, and AI, and has testified on facial recognition before committees in the Senate and House of Representatives.
 She is regularly consulted as an expert on these subjects and others by major and technical news media.